kelsey-ek/of7azure/GUIDE/Failover.md

     ReadWriteMany – the volume can be mounted as read-write by many nodes (RWX)
     ```
 - Storage Services with Access Modes

     *Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.*
     <img src="./reference_images/access.PNG" title="access">

-**In the following part, I will use NFS Server for ReadWriteMany function**
+**In the following part, I will use NFS Server for ReadWriteMany access**

 #### 1-3.2.1 Create NFS Server in Azure

 1) Add resource as NFS Server

-    **a.
-Find the resource and click the create button**
+    - Find the resource and click the create button.

     <img src="./reference_images/NFS_add.PNG" title="NFS_add">

-    **b.
-Customize the size by clicking "Change size" and create Administrator account**
+    - Customize the size by clicking "Change size" from Size section and create Administrator account by filling in Username and Password fields.

     <img src="./reference_images/NFS_VM.PNG" title="NFS_VM">